wangwei123/jRemoteValidate/README.md

 javascript code example:
 ===============

- loadImgURL is option, you can set it in jRemoteValidate.js successHandle function is request finished callback function, you can custom your message format with you response data.
+ loadImgURL is option, you can set it in jRemoteValidate.js.<br>
+ successHandle function is request finished callback function, you can custom your message's format with your response data.
 ```javascript